solegalli/trainindatablog/_posts/2023-01-25-one-hot-encoding-categorical-variables.md

 Finally, using the `OneHotEncoder()` from Scikit-learn, Feature-engine and Category Encoders, we can perform the encoding step within a Scikit-learn Pipeline, which is more convenient if we have various feature engineering steps or want to put the Pipelines into production.
-Pandas get_dummies() is otherwise well suited for data analysis and visualization.
+Pandas `get_dummies()` is otherwise well suited for data analysis and visualization.

 ## Encoding a subset of categories using one-hot

 Oftentimes, we are only interested in a subset of the values of a categorical variable.
-For example, for the variable City, we may be interested only in the big capitals.
+For example, for the variable **City**, we may be interested only in the big capitals.
 Therefore, we can create binary variables to represent only those categories.

 Let’s see how to encode only a subset of the categories of categorical variables utilizing